liquidcronos/rogata_engine/docs/source/usage.rst

-The RoGaTa engine build upon `Ros Melodic`_ to interface with the robots, and `OpenCV-Python`_ to calibrate the arena and track all dynamic objects.
+The RoGaTa engine builds upon `Ros Melodic`_ to interface with the robots, and `OpenCV-Python`_ to calibrate the arena and track all dynamic objects.
 The first step is thus to install ROS on all robots as well as the host PC.

-The host PC refers in this case to the PC which runs the engine which means that additonally OpenCV has to be installed there.
+The host PC refers in this case to the PC which runs the engine which means that additionally OpenCV has to be installed there.